 The review stage of the TFWS is vital for maintaining long-term maintenance and efficacy of the system.
 Since extreme flooding happens only rarely and is unpredictable, it is important to maintain awareness of the TFWS to ensure that the system runs as intended despite the potential years between events.
 The review process, like the message construction, will be highly dependent on the type of flood warning system which is developed and will therefore need to be developed alongside it.
 As such, no explicit review options will be presented in this report.
 Whatever the flood warning system developed, however, it will be important to have the community involved in the ongoing maintenance and review process.
-Toward this goal it is proposed that an annual community event is organised around the flood warning system to incentivise members of the community to be involved and act as a regular refresher about what to do in case of a flooding emergency.
+Toward this goal it is proposed that an annual community to be involved and act as a regular refresher about what to do in case of a flooding emergency.
 It is envisaged that this event could be delivered by the Council and NSW SES in partnership.